 In this post, we will discuss how we can create application pages in SharePoint 2013 using visual studio 2013.
 Unlike Site Pages which are stored in content databases, application pages are stored in IIS virtual directory (_layouts) folder.
 There will be no customization for the application pages, they are used for administration purpose.

-We can create application pages using visual sudio 2013 and since application pages are deployed to file system, so there will be no sandboxed solution, we can create farm solutions.
+We can create application pages using visual studio 2013 and since application pages are deployed to the file system, so there will be no sandboxed solution, we can create farm solutions.

-In my previous posts we discussed about how to create Web Part page in SharePoint 2013 using visual studio 2013 as well as we also discussed about how to create site pages in SharePoint 2013 using visual studio 2013.
+In my previous posts, we discussed how to create Web Part page in SharePoint 2013 using visual studio 2013 as well as we also discussed how to create site pages in SharePoint 2013 using visual studio 2013.